noc-lab/Predictive-models-of-pregnancy/README.md

 To use models I or II, follow the instructions through "model_I_II.py".
 To use model III, follow the instructions through "model_III.py".

+Besides, we provide an example for using our models.
+In this example, you are asked to enter a subject's data, and our models predict the probability of conception of that subject.
+To use this example, download the folder "PRESTO_example" and run the jupyter notebook file "run_example.ipynb".